Medical laboratory scientist: Specialty areas

 Many Medical Laboratory Scientists are generalists, skilled in most areas of the clinical laboratory.
 However, some are specialists, qualified by unique undergraduate education or additional training to perform more complex analyses than usual within a specific field.
 Specialties include clinical biochemistry, hematology, coagulation, microbiology, bacteriology, toxicology, virology, parasitology, mycology, immunology, immunohematology (blood bank), histopathology, histocompatibility, cytopathology, genetics, cytogenetics, electron microscopy, and IVF labs.
-Medical Technologists specialty may use additional credentials, such as "SBB" (Specialist in Blood Banking) from the American Association of Blood Banks, "SM" (Specialist in Microbiology) from the American Society for Microbiology, "SC" (Specialist in Chemistry) from the American Association for Clinical Chemistry, or "SH" (Specialist in Hematology) from the American Society for Clinical Pathology (ASCP).
-These additional notations may be appended to the base credential, for example, "MLS(ASCP)SBB".
+Medical Technologists specialty may use additional credentials, such as "SBB" (Specialist in Blood Banking), "SM" (Specialist in Microbiology), "SC" (Specialist in Chemistry), or "SH" (Specialist in Hematology) from the American Society for Clinical Pathology (ASCP).
+These additional notations may be appended to the base credential, for example, "MLS(ASCP), SBB(ASCP)".
 Additional information can be found in the ASCP Procedures for Examination & Certification.

 Andrology Laboratory Scientist, Embryology Laboratory Scientist, and Molecular Diagnostics Technologist certifications are provided by the American Association of Bioanalysts; those with the certifications are classified as ALS(AAB), ELS(AAB), and MDxT(AAB) respectively.
 Certified Histocompatibility Associate, Certified Histocompatibility Technologist, Certified Histocompatibility Specialist, and Diplomate of the ABHI are titles granted by the American Board of Hisocompatibility and Immunogenetics after meeting education and experience requirements and passing the required examination; those individuals would hold the credentials CHA(ABHI), CHT(ABHI), CHS(AHBI), and D(ABHI) upon passing the corresponding examination.

 In the United States, Medical Laboratory Scientists can be certified and employed in infection control.
 These professionals monitor and report infectious disease findings to help limit iatrogenic and nosocomial infections.
 They may also educate other healthcare workers about such problems and ways to minimize them.